-After you take out the stem or toothpick, smooth the cement (p.149).
+If you have placed something between the teeth (page 149), remove it and smooth the cement.
 Gums are easier to clean, and stay healthier, when the cement beside them is smooth.

 Cement that sticks out and is not smooth can hurt the gums.
 It can also later break off.
 When that happens, spit and germs are able to go inside and start the decay growing again.